The Best Turntable Needles

 2. Type of Needle

-The material of the stylus can impact its longevity and performance.
-Most needles are made from either diamond or sapphire.
+The material of the needle affects both sound quality and durability.
+Most needles are made from diamond or sapphire.
+Diamond needles typically offer a longer lifespan and better sound fidelity.

 4. Tracking Force